-What this means, then, is that defining your content’s ROI means subtracting the original investment from the total return, and then dividing that result by the original investment.
+This means that defining your content marketing ROI involves subtracting the original investment from the total return, and then dividing that result by the original investment.
 Your final ROI will be a positive or negative percentage, with a negative percentage - like -25% - showing how much profit you have lost, while a positive percentage - like +25% - will show you what percentage of your investment you’ve made back in profit.

 With the right information, proper order-of-operations, and a basic grasping of math, you can find the ROI for the content you’ve created without an exhaustible amount of effort, and the benefits of doing so will far outweigh any potential inconveniences you might encounter.